 If UDOT implements a toll or a ban on single-occupant vehicles on S.R.
 190, an improved bus service would be implemented.
 The service would likely start at the gravel pit mobility hub and provide direct bus service to the Solitude and Brighton ski resorts.
 In Big Cottonwood Canyon, the buses would likely stop at the Solitude ski resort or on the loop at the Brighton ski resort.
+Depending on the bus service that is implemented, the service could increase skier visitation at the ski resorts similar to the Little Cottonwood Canyon bus service.
 Some improvements at these locations might be needed for the bus service, but UDOT anticipates that they would occur within existing paved areas.
 No other stops are anticipated, and UDOT would not provide summer bus service since there would likely not be a summer toll.